varunkumardev/amitmerchant1990.github.io/_posts/2019-10-9-adding-password-confirmation-on-certain-routes-in-laravel.md

 categories: [Laravel]
 ---

 If you've used some well creafted web application, such as [GitHub](https://github.com) for instance, you might've noticed that upon saving sensitive information such as settings or payment details, it asks for the password confirmation before performing the action.
-This adds the extra layer of security layer and certainly a nice-to-have feature.
+This adds the extra layer of security and certainly a nice-to-have feature.

 In Laravel v6.2.0, the very feature has been shipping [in-built](https://github.com/laravel/laravel/pull/5129).
 You can add password confirmation on any route by attaching a `password.confirm` middleware to it and it will take care of rest of the things. i.e navigating the user to re-confirm their password.
-You locate the middleware over here: `src/Illuminate/Auth/Middleware/RequirePassword.php`
+You can locate the middleware over here: `src/Illuminate/Auth/Middleware/RequirePassword.php`

-Below is how you can do this.
+Below is how you can use the middleware.

 ```php
 Route::get('/payment-details', 'PaymentsController@save')->middleware('password.confirm');